Yellow Cards and Red Cards

 Coaches giving advice

-The first part of this table tennis rule deals with coaches giving advice to players.
+The first part of this regulation deals with coaches giving advice to players.

-Advice is only allowed to be given by a coach during the intervals between games or during other authorised suspensions of play.
+Previously, advice was only allowed to be given by a coach during the intervals between games or during other authorised suspensions of play.
+But with effect from 1 October 2016 players may now receive advice at any time, except during rallies, provided that continuity of play is not affected.

-So if advice is given at any other time, the umpire will hold up a yellow card and warn the coach that any further offence will result in his dismissal from the playing area.
+If these Regulations are contravened, the umpire will hold up a yellow card and warn the coach that any further offence will result in dismissal from the playing area.

-If this happens during a team match, and ANY authorised person gives advice to the player after a yellow card has been shown, the umpire will hold up a red card and send him away from the playing area, whether or not he was the person previously warned.
+If this happens during a team match, and ANY authorised person (usually the other players in the team) gives advice to the player after a yellow card has been shown, the umpire will hold up a red card and send that person away from the playing area, whether or not they were the person previously warned.

-In a team match, the dismissed adviser is not allowed to return, except where he is required to play, and cannot be replaced by another adviser until the team match has ended.
+In a team match, the dismissed adviser is not allowed to return, except when required to play, and cannot be replaced by another adviser until the team match has ended.

 Misbehaviour

-The second part of this table tennis rule deals with misbehaviour.
+The second part of this regulation deals with misbehaviour.

 Players and coaches can also be shown yellow cards for misbehaviour.

-The rules state that players and coaches must refrain from behaviour which may unfairly affect an opponent, offend spectators or bring the sport into disrepute.
+The regulation states that players and coaches must refrain from behaviour which may unfairly affect an opponent, offend spectators or bring the sport into disrepute.

 Examples of this are - abusive language, deliberately breaking the ball or hitting it out of the playing area, kicking the table or surrounds and disrespect of match officials.